-To point out a sudden break in thought or to set off a parenthetical element
+• To point out a sudden break in thought or set off a parenthetical element.

-On War-a seminal text on the theory of war-is as relevant now as it was in the nineteenth century.
+On War-a seminal text on the theory of war is as relevant now as it was in the nineteenth century.

-• To emphasize a single word or phrase
+• To emphasize the second independent clause or to emphasize a single word or phrase.

-Clam chowder-that is the best soup at the Black Pearl.
+Lamb on pita-that is the best sandwich at Harry O's.